Azure/Hadoop-Migrations/docs/hbase/migration-approach.md

 - HBase write path includes writing changes to a write-ahead log (WAL) which is a data structure persisted on a storage medium.
 Storing WAL on fast storage medium such as SSDs will improve write performance.
 - HBase is designed to scale-out as performance and storage requirements grow.

-Scalability targets of Azure compute [Ds-series](https://docs.microsoft.com/en-us/azure/virtual-machines/dv2-dsv2-series-memory) and [Es-series](https://docs.microsoft.com/en-us/azure/virtual-machines/ev3-esv3-series) along with [premium SSD (managed disks)](https://docs.microsoft.com/en-us/azure/virtual-machines/disks-types#premium-ssd) are available on Microsoft Docs and these must be considered during sizing and planning.
+Scalability targets of Azure compute [Ds-series](https://docs.microsoft.com/en-us/azure/virtual-machines/dv2-dsv2-series-memory) and [Es-series](https://docs.microsoft.com/en-us/azure/virtual-machines/ev3-esv3-series) along with [premium SSD (managed disks)](https://docs.microsoft.com/en-us/azure/virtual-machines/disks-types#premium-ssd) are available on Microsoft Docs and these should be considered during sizing and planning.

 From compute and memory perspective, we recommend using the following Azure compute family types for various HBase node types: